-However if approaching an employer does not address an unjustified wage loss, the matter may need to be brought before an Employment Tribunal.
 The employment team at Employment Law Edinburgh are experts in the field, and are routinely involved in wage loss claims, and will be happy to advise you on how to deal with the situation.
-If you are concerned about a loss in wages, contact us today on 0131 3413 265 to discuss your situation.
+If you are concerned about a loss in wages, contact us today on 0131 3413 265 or complete our online enquiry form.